 Hervé Houdré is among Europe’s and America’s most respected hoteliers.
 He was born in an inn in France’s historic Loire Valley, known for its Renaissance architecture, lush gardens and world-famous wineries.
-He has enjoyed a rewarding hospitality career managing prestigious hotels such as the Plaza Athénée-New York, the Hôtel de Crillon-Paris, the Plaza Athénée-Paris, the Willard InterContinental-Washington D.C. and the InterContinental Barclay in New York and held the position of Chief Operating Officer for Kempinski Hotels and Resorts.
+Hervé Houdré managed such properties as the Hôtel Plaza Athénée, New York, the Hôtel de Crillon and Hôtel Plaza Athénée in Paris, the Willard InterContinental in Washington DC, the InterContinental Barclay in New York and held the position of Chief Operating Officer for Kempinski Hotels and Resorts.

 Houdré was recognized as the 2006 Independent Hotelier of the World by HOTELS magazine readers.

 A leader in sustainability, in 2006 he published Sustainable Hospitality© – Sustainable Development in the Hotel Industry, a white paper promoted by Cornell University’s Center for Hospitality Research.
 He co-edited a book, Hotel Sustainable Development: Principles and Best Practices, published in 2011 by American Hotel & Lodging Educational Institute.
 Hervé’s efforts and passion to promote sustainability in his industry have been highlighted across a wide spectrum of media in the US and abroad.
-He has lectured at New York University, New York Institute of Technology, Michigan State University, Tourism College of Zhejiang and in trade conferences such as the New York Hotel Show, America’s Lodging Investment Summit and many others.
+He teaches Responsible Tourism at New York University, and has lectured at New York Institute of Technology, Michigan State University, Tourism College of Zhejiang, China and in trade conferences such as the New York Hotel Show, America’s Lodging Investment Summit and many others.

 “Earth provides enough to satisfy every man’s needs but not every man’s greed.”